This is a best prospect industry sector for this country. Includes a market overview and trade data.

-The automotive sector in Ghana is largely made up of retailers of imported used vehicles and a few distributers who deal in the retailing of new vehicles.
+The automotive sector in Ghana is largely made up of local and international assemblers, distributors of new vehicles (including American vehicles), and retailers of imported used vehicles.

 Ghana imports about 100,000 vehicles per year.
-About 90 percent are used vehicles, with an estimated value of US$1.14 billion annually.
-The United States, Japan and Germany are leading suppliers.
-U.S. suppliers should contact U.S. Commercial Service Ghana Commercial Specialist PaaEkow Quansah at office.accra@trade.gov to understand the latest dynamics on a yet-to-be-implemented ban on older vehicles and changing safety inspection requirements for used vehicles.
+About 90 percent are used.
+The United States, Japan, and Germany are leading suppliers.
+Please see our market intelligence reporting on Safety and Conformity Assessment Affecting Used Autos, as well as high customs valuation assessments for used vehicles.
+U.S. suppliers should contact Commercial Service Ghana Commercial Specialist PaaEkow Quansah at Office.Accra@trade.gov to understand the latest dynamics on a yet-to-be-implemented ban on older vehicles and changing safety inspection requirements for used vehicles.

-Ghana is seeking to change this dynamic, however, by attracting investment from leading Original Equipment Manufacturers (OEMs) The 2019 Ghana Automotive Development Policy is aimed at producing affordable new vehicles in the Ghanaian market and reducing the heavy reliance on used vehicles.
-Some OEMs have already signed assembly agreements, including Volkswagen, Nissan, Toyota, and Suzuki.
+Ghana is seeking to change the dynamic of importing used autos by attracting investment from leading Original Equipment Manufacturers (OEMs).
+The 2019 Ghana Automotive Development Policy is aimed at producing affordable new vehicles in the Ghanaian market and reducing the heavy reliance on used vehicles.
+Toyota, Volkswagen, Nissan, Suzuki, KIA and Mahindra have set up assembly plants.
 The local company Kantanka Automobile Company Limited assembles the Kantanka line of vehicles from Completely Knocked Down (CKD) kits from China.
 It mainly produces sedans and SUVs as well as some military vehicles.
 The Government of Ghana has procured some of these local vehicles for its own use.
+Other companies such as Saglev are seeking to set up assembly plants for electrical vehicles using Chinese completely knocked down (CKD) kits.
+Such kits benefit from duty free treatment, whereas imported autos face tariffs up to 35%.
+Ghana is also applying a 15% VAT (plus other charges) to imports, but currently exempts domestically manufactured and assembled vehicles from the VAT.

 Opportunities

-- Auto importers periodically contact Commercial Service Ghana to seek suppliers of specific autos as well as OEM and aftermarket parts to service used autos in Ghana.
+• Auto importers periodically contact Commercial Service Ghana to seek suppliers of specific autos as well as OEM and aftermarket parts and supplies to help service autos in Ghana.

 Resources